piotrwitek/utility-types/README.md

 ### `Class<T>`

-Given a type T representing instances of a class C, the type Class<T> is the type of the class C https://flow.org/en/docs/types/utilities/#toc-class
+Given a type T representing instances of a class C, the type Class<T> is the type of the class C<br>
+https://flow.org/en/docs/types/utilities/#toc-class
 \* Differs from original Flow's util - implements only constructor part and won't include any static members.
 Additionally classes in Typescript are not treated as nominal